milancurcic/lunch-bytes/README.md

 ## lunch-bytes
-lunch-bytes - a UM/RSMAS computing seminar series
+lunch-bytes - a UM/RSMAS computing seminar series that aim to provide an informal forum for RSMAS students, researchers, and faculty to discuss and exchange knowledge on various computing topics, tools, and programming languages.

 Where: MSC329